discordjs/guide/guide/oauth2/README.md

 ![img](~@/images/9fejia2.png)

 Once you've added your redirect url, you will want to generate an OAuth2 url.
 Lower down on the page, you can conveniently find an OAuth2 Url Generator provided by Discord.
-Use this to generate a url for yourself with the `identify` scope.
+Use this to create a url for yourself with the `identify` scope.

 ![img](~@/images/18e2dwi.png)

 The `identify` scope will allow your application to get basic user information from Discord.
-A list of all scopes can be found [here](https://discord.com/developers/docs/topics/oauth2#shared-resources-oauth2-scopes).
+You can find a list of all scopes [here](https://discord.com/developers/docs/topics/oauth2#shared-resources-oauth2-scopes).

 ### Putting it together

 You have your website, and you have a url.
 Now you need to use those two things to get an access token.
-For basic applications like [SPAs](https://en.wikipedia.org/wiki/Single-page_application), getting an access token directly is enough to work with.
+For basic applications like [SPAs](https://en.wikipedia.org/wiki/Single-page_application), getting an access token directly is enough.
 If you want to do this, make sure the `response_type` in the url is `token`.
 However, this means you will not get a refresh token, which means the user will have to explicitly re-authorize when this access token has expired.

 After you change the response type, you can test the url right away.
-Try visiting it in your browser and you will be directed to a page that looks like this.
+Try visiting it in your browser, and you will be directed to a page that looks like this.

 ![img](~@/images/49jali8.png)

-You can see that by clicking `Authorize`, you are allowing the application to access your username and avatar.
+You can see that by clicking `Authorize`, you allow the application to access your username and avatar.
 Once you click through, you should be redirected to the redirect url with a [fragment identifier](https://en.wikipedia.org/wiki/Fragment_identifier) appended to it.
 You now have an access token and can make requests to Discord's API to get information on the user.
 Modify `index.html` to add your OAuth2 url and to take advantage of the access token if it exists.
 Even though [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) is for working with query strings, it can work here because the structure of the fragment follows that of a query string after removing the leading "#".

 ```html
 <!DOCTYPE html>